-4.2.3.
-Design of Bus Priority Measures
+4.2.2.
+Delivery of Bus Priority Measures

-A team comprising officers from DCC and our private sector partner WSP has been formed to deliver the design of Bus Priority Measures.
+A team comprising officers from DCC and our private sector partner WSP has been formed to deliver the Bus Priority Measures project.
 This team combines local knowledge with national expertise to enable the best solution to be realised.